Annie Kuster: Political positions

+Kuster voted with President Joe Biden's stated position 100% of the time in the 117th Congress, according to a FiveThirtyEight analysis.

 Libya

 At a November 2013 Manchester town hall meeting, Kuster fielded questions about the Middle East.
 After reading a written question regarding establishing a select committee to investigate the terrorist attack in Benghazi, Kuster indicated that the questions "should stay focused on the Middle East".
 Audience members replied that Libya is in the "Middle East".
 Libya is generally not included in definitions of the Middle East, but it is part of the Arab world and the Arab Maghreb.
 The video quickly went viral online, gaining more than 260,000 views in less than 48 hours.

 Health care

 Kuster supported the Patient Protection and Affordable Care Act (PPACA).
 In a joint presentation in July 2017, she and Representative Peter Welch asserted the need to overcome partisan disagreement on Obamacare and to "find common ground in fixing Obamacare" by focusing on "individual markets".

 Intelligence agencies and privacy

 In November 2013, Kuster charged the National Security Agency, which had secretly tapped into data centers operated by Google and Yahoo, with violating privacy.
 "It just went way beyond what most people's expectations for privacy are in this country, and I think, despite people's best efforts to protect privacy, things had developed to a place where the American people now want to have a debate and have a conversation", she said.
 "It's a balancing act between privacy and safety and security of our country....But my point of view is we don't want to lose our liberty in the course of trying to protect our safety."
 This statement came days after she supported the USA Freedom Act, which would overhaul the NSA and curb its "worst excesses".